Taylor Swift Eras Tour poster: she plays a pink guitar in an iridescent bodysuit onstage

 You do not need a registered trademark to file takedown requests on major platforms for AI-generated content that misuses your identity.
 Most platforms have procedures for this.
 They are inconsistently applied, but they are available now, without waiting for a registration to issue.

-If you are in a state with AI voice protection legislation, those protections apply regardless of trademark status.
-Tennessee, Arkansas, Montana, Pennsylvania, and Utah have specific voice protection statutes.
+If you are in a state with AI voice or likeness protection legislation, those protections apply regardless of trademark status.
+Tennessee's ELVIS Act and Arkansas's amended Publicity Rights Protection Act are two of the strongest state-level frameworks currently in force; other states have introduced similar legislation.
 California and New York have right-of-publicity frameworks that reach certain forms of commercial misuse.

 The time to address your trademark position is before you need it.
 Swift faced years of AI-generated incidents before these filings.
 Most creators cannot absorb that kind of exposure before acting.

-Aghil Ebrahimi is the founder of StarGuard Law, licensed in California, Ontario, and Quebec.
+Aghil Ebrahimi, Esq. is the founder of StarGuard Law, licensed in California, Ontario, and Quebec.
 He is also a touring artist with 500K+ followers, which means he represents exactly the intersection his clients occupy.

 StarGuard Law handles trademark registration from clearance through registration, including soundmark applications and ongoing monitoring.
 If you are an artist or creator thinking through AI identity protection, see our Artist & Creator Representation practice.